thommymo/reactnd-project-readable/README.md

 # My Project Readable for Udacity React Nanodegree

 This project was created during the Udacity React Nanodegree in September 2017.
+It was created for learning reactjs, react-redux, react-router and how these elements work together.

+With the webapp you can create posts, create comments and vote for posts and comments.

 ## Getting Started